runonbitcoin/run-db/README.md

 ## Requirements

-Node 10+
+Node 14+

 ## Getting started

+You can simply make your

-1. Install `npm run install`
+1. Install `yarn install`
-2. Download a db snapshot: `wget https://run.network/run-db-snapshots/main/latest -O run.db` (*optional*)
+2. Run get a sql database up and r
-3. Run `npm run start`
+3. Run `yarn start`
-4. Install a
-   trustlist: `curl -s https://api.run.network/v1/main/trust | curl -H "Content-Type: application/json" -X POST -d @- http://localhost:8000/trust` (*
-   optional*)

 **Note**: For testnet, you may use `test` in place of `main` in the above commands.